mui/mui-x/docs/data/charts/gauge/gauge.md

 - information about the value: `value`, `valueMin`, `valueMax`
 - information to plot the arc: `startAngle`, `endAngle`, `outerRadius`, `innerRadius`, `cornerRadius`, `cx`, and `cy`
 - computed values:
-  - `maxRadius` the maximal radius that can fit the drawing area
+  - `maxRadius`: the maximal radius that can fit the drawing area
-  - `valueAngle` the angle associated with the current value.
+  - `valueAngle`: the angle associated with the current value

 {{"demo": "CompositionExample.js"}}